 To ensure that grades are awarded with justice and on a uniform basis, all members of the faculty are required to make clear to their students at the beginning of each course the principles which they will employ in determining final grades.
 A clear statement of grading principles offered by the instructor is the student's strict right and the instructor's serious duty.
-The Institute allows instructors to define numerically what each grade requires as well as assign finer distinctions such as A-, B+, etc. On official transcripts, grade points will be reflected as follows:
+The Institute allows instructors to define numerically what each grade requires as well as assign finer distinctions such as A-, B+, etc. However, any course in which a student receives a grade below C must be re-taken.
+On official transcripts, grade points will be reflected as follows:

 Grade Grade Points

 A 4.0

 A- 3.7

 B+ 3.3

 В 3.0

 B- 2.7

 C+ 2.3

 C 2.0

 C- 1.7

 D 1.0

 F 0.0

-NC (No Credit Earned) ) None
+NC (No Credit Earned ) None

-INC (Incomplete) None

-IP (In Process) None

-W (Withdrawal) None

-WP (Withdrawal Passing) None

-WF (Withdrawal Failing) None
+INC (Incomplete)NoneIP (In Process)NoneW (Withdrawal)NoneWP (Withdrawal Passing)NoneWF (Withdrawal Failing)None